This Creamy Cauliflower Soup Recipe tastes rich and creamy but is low carb and lower in fat than most cream based soups.

 I swapped out a few ingredients, reduced or increased a few others, and made a delicious soup.
 This will definitely make another appearance before warm weather arrives again.

-This makes a HUGE pot of soup.
+This creamy cauliflower soup recipe makes a HUGE pot of soup.
 It made 6-7 quarts.
 It freezes well so I love having some on hand for easy lunches or dinners.
 My husband likes it and a couple of the kids like it too.
 I wish they all liked it but kids.
 I have a soup problem.
 It is impossible for me to make a small pot of soup.
 A small pot of soup is still at least 4 quarts.

 That is fine when the soup comes out well but once or twice I’ve ended up with a big pot of soup we just didn’t like.
 Then I freeze the soup because I feel guilty dumping it.
 And then I find it in the bottom of the deep freeze a year later and it’s freezer burned and I finally throw it away.